 Welcome to Thoughts on the Market.
-I'm Michael Zezas, Head of Public Policy research and Municipal Strategy for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
-It's Wednesday, April 8th at 11:00AM Eastern.
+I'm Michael Zezas, Head of Public Policy Research and Municipal Strategy for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about the intersection between U.S. public policy and financial markets.
+It's Wednesday, April 21st at 10:30AM in New York.

-Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
+Thanks for listening!
+If you enjoy the show, please share Thoughts on the Market with a friend or colleague, or leave us a review on Apple Podcasts.
 It helps more people find the show.